 Prototype VDES stations ready for field testing (Q1 2016)

-Manufacturers or research institutions willing to participate in developing and evaluating possible designs for VDES shipborne (and satellite) VDES stations are encouraged to deliver the first prototype platforms supporting terrestrial as well as satellite VDES for field testing in operational testbeds nor than Q1 2016.
+Manufacturers or research institutions willing to participate in developing and evaluating possible designs for VDES shipborne (and satellite) VDES stations are encouraged to deliver the first prototype platforms supporting terrestrial as well as satellite VDES for field testing in operational testbeds no later than Q1 2016.

-Several modulation schemes and channel arrangements are currently proposed for different parts of the VDES.
-Where possible, the prototypes should either accomodate the comparative testing of several options for modulation schemes and/or channel arrangements, or document the rationale behind any specific choice of modulation scheme or channel arrangement, in support of evaluating and harmonizing chosen solutions to achieve a globally interoperable system.
+Several modulation schemes are currently proposed for different parts of the VDES.
+Where possible, the prototypes should either accomodate the comparative testing of several options for modulation schemes, or document the rationale behind any specific choice of modulation scheme, in support of evaluating and harmonizing chosen solutions to achieve a globally interoperable system.

 Action requested

-The e-Navigation Committee invites IALA members as well as relevant organisations to consider planning or supporting coordinated R&D and testbed activities, which could support meeting specific objectives and timelines for the development of VDES.
+IALAinvites its members as well as relevant organisations to consider planning, supporting and/or funding coordinated R&D and testbed activities, which could support meeting specific objectives and timelines for the development of VDES.
 Coordinating and reporting such activities via the IALA e-Navigation committee could enable completion of the development of VDES, in time to fully support the e-Navigation Implementation.

+Annex A